Srinivas11789/urlRecon/README.md

 * Collects whois information
 * provides the DNS details of the target server
 * provides a fingerprint of the server
-* fetches the geo location of the domain
+* fetches the geo location of the domain - with a kml file to visualize
+* Single click operation
+* Output in text file and db

 ### Sample Output Screen: